 • 8 large garlic cloves, chopped

-• 4 tbsp extra virgin olive oil, plus more for coating
+• 4 tablespoons extra virgin olive oil, plus more for coating

 • 1 lemon, juiced

-• 1 1/4 cups vegetable or chicken stock
+• 1 1/4 cups vegetable broth (or chicken broth, if you prefer)

 • 1/2 cup grated Parmesan cheese